peytonychen7/STA-663-Final-Project/README.md

 Examples of the implementation of our algorithms can be found in the `Example` directory.

-The final report of our project can be found in the `Report` directory.
+The final report is in the main repository.

 `IBP_Sampler_w_Desc.ipynb` walks through each of the functions and their purpose